brandonpearl/CS170-Final-Project/README.md

 Algorithms Implemented - Josh

-Note that calling my solve_isntance will run all of these algorithms by itself.
+Note that calling my solve_instance will run all of these algorithms by itself.

 1. Randomly shuffle x number of times and chosse the best version
 2. Swap adjacent blocks of size 1,2,4,...,log(n) if the swap leads to improvement